I can’t think of any two greater challenges than the health of our planet and the health of the people who live on it. — Dr. Christopher Golden

-Principal investigator(s)Christopher Golden
+Principal investigator(s)Dr. Christopher Golden

-Despite his nearly two decades of experience in the planetary health field, Golden relishes the opportunity to gain new insights from the students he is training.
+Despite many years of experience in the planetary health field, Golden relishes the opportunity to gain new insights from the students he is training.
 “They bring a fresh set of eyes from across a range of disciplinary strengths and passions to tackle a common challenge.
 This fits perfectly within my broader interest in training young investigators and creating cross-disciplinary bridges to tackle some of the world’s most pressing problems.
 I can’t think of any two greater challenges than the health of our planet and the health of the people who live on it.”

 Tracking tenrecs by radiotelemetry at night to determine the home range and activity patterns of the most common species of wildlife consumed for food. © Jon Betz/National Geographic Society

-Chris Golden and the MAHERY (Madagascar Health and Environmental Research) team in Madagascar, where Harvard students will travel for field research.
+Dr. Chris Golden and the MAHERY (Madagascar Health and Environmental Research) team in Madagascar, where Harvard students will travel for field research.
 MAHERY, founded by Chris in 2004, is a consortium of local Malagasy researchers, spanning a diverse array of disciplines: ecologists, botanists, physicians, veterinarians, economists, and animal biologists. © Jon Betz/National Geographic Society

-Chris Golden working with two members of the MAHERY team: Ben Rice, a PhD student from Harvard University who studies the genetics and genomics of malaria transmission, and Luciano Tantely, a post-doctoral fellow from Institut Pasteur de Madagascar who is a medical entomologist studying the vector dynamics of malaria transmission. © Jon Betz/National Geographic Society
+Dr. Chris Golden working with two members of the MAHERY team: Ben Rice, a PhD student from Harvard University who studies the genetics and genomics of malaria transmission, and Luciano Tantely, a post-doctoral fellow from Institut Pasteur de Madagascar who is a medical entomologist studying the vector dynamics of malaria transmission. © Jon Betz/National Geographic Society